 At any point in the curriculum, a student on academic probation who fails a course/clerkship will be dismissed.

-Remedying a Failing Performance
+Remediating a Failing Performance

 First and Second Year (Pre-clerkship) grade remediation will not be permitted until the end of the academic year; a failed clerkship must be repeated in the block after notification of the failure is given to the student.